xor9237/Toronto/README.md

+# Intro
-# Get the data of boroughs from Wikipedia
+Get the data of boroughs from Wikipedia

 # Install
 ```